omegascorp/symbiosis/Readme.md

 PHP5, php-json
 MySQL5

+## Automaticly instollation

-For the run automaticly instollation remove the content of config.php.
+Remove the content of config.php.
 (Size of config.php must be 0 bytes).
+On unix-like systems privileges should be 666.

-Manual installation:
+## Manual installation:

 Write in the config.php: